 The holidays are such a magical time of year where everyone is constantly traveling to visit friends and family.
 While traveling can be fun and exciting for most, it can be pretty stressful for our K9 friends and their parents, too.
 Many dog parents enjoy the thought of a multi-day trip for just a few seconds before reality sets in: they’ll have to make accommodations for their fur-babies.
-Unless you have a small pup who easily fits in a carrier or you have a road trip-distance destination with a dog-friendly place to stay at on the other end, you’ll have to decide what the best boarding option will be.
+Unless you have a small pup who easily fits in a carrier or you have a road trip-distance destination with a dog-friendly place to stay at on the other end, you’ll have to decide what the best dog holiday care option will be.
 Then it’s a combination of having to leave one of your cherished family members behind during family time plus worrying that your pup is being well taken care of while you’re gone!
-Finding the right way to board your dog can be an extra layer of unnecessary stress, so here are some foolproof ways to ensure your pup has the best possible time while you’re away!
+Finding the right way to board your dog can be an extra layer of unnecessary stress, so here are some 8 tips for boarding your dog to ensure your pup has the best possible time while you’re away!

 Know Your Options